10 June 2011 Last updated at 12:08 ET

 Mr Obama went to Europe, in part to deliver the message that the continent must take more responsibility for the rest of the world.

 I am not quite sure it got through on his recent trip to the UK.
-He said that the transatlantic alliance, ensuring freedom and encouraging democracy, was essential for the world.
+He said that the transatlantic alliance, ensuring free

 In: World News